Gainesville impact fees by project type

 Gainesville: Single-Family Impact Fees

-A new single-family home in Gainesville pays $5,702.00 per unit in impact fees (rates sourced July 11, 2026).
+A new single-family home in Gainesville pays at least $5,702.00 per unit in impact fees (rates sourced July 11, 2026).
 Every line item is levied at the municipal or utility level.

 The largest line items are Wastewater Connection Charge — SFR >1,400 sq ft flat minimum (GRU FY2026) ($4,254.00) and Water Connection Charge — SFR >1,400 sq ft flat minimum (GRU FY2026) ($1,448.00).

-City Transportation Fee (TMPA) is set by the utility and not published online.
-Contact the utility to verify before budgeting; it is not included as a dollar figure here.
+City Transportation Fee (TMPA) is set by the city and has no published standard rate.
+Contact the levying jurisdiction or utility to verify before budgeting; it is not included as a dollar figure here.

 Where in Alachua County are you building?